Easiest and Fastest

 (**) To type in Unicode again in some other application, you have to tick 'Unicode input' option again.

 Mostly users report that non-unicode typing works seamlessly in Adobe Photoshop, Adobe InDesign and Adobe PageMaker.
 Even very recently (June 2015), one user reported that non-unicode typing works perfectly in CorelDraw too if certain "AutoCorrect' options are unticked (for e.g. an option like 'Capitalize first letters of all words').
 So, in effect,

 in all products of Adobe and also CorelDraw.

-).
-So, if some of the Tamil Unicode characters do not appear properly in Adobe InDesign, Adobe Photoshop, Adobe PageMaker, etc., please understand that
+provide full Unicode support.
+So, if some of the Tamil Unicode characters do not appear properly in Adobe PageMaker, Adobe InDesign, Adobe Photoshop, etc., please understand that

 it is NOT due to any problem in Azhagi/Azhagi+

-but because of a problem in the Adobe product you are using itself.
-However, solutions are available as below.
+but because of a problem in the old Adobe products you are using.
+However, newer versions of InDesign, Photoshop, etc. do support Unicode typing FULLY.
 So, kindly read what is given below FULLY and thoroughly and act accordingly please.